Y-Foundry-Dao/yfd-docs/docs/_yfoundry/vault/0-overview.md

 ***

-### 🖼️ NFT Generation for Proposer, Boosters, & YFD Treasury
+### 🖼️ NFT Generation for Proposer, Supporters, & YFD Treasury

 Novel NFTs are minted representing the contributions of those that fund the project.
 Each NFT gives the holder the right to claim any benefits allocated to supporters of the vault and provides potential governance rights.